severak/kyselo/doc/exchange_format.md

 Kyselo can generate backup of users blogs in [JSON lines](https://jsonlines.org/) format formatted using these rules:

+First line is metadata.
+It's used to check if all it has different format:

+- `is_metadata` = `true`
+- `count` - number of exported posts
+- `blog` - info about exported blog

-Each line of backup is one JSON object representing one posted post.
+Following lines are backup itself where each line is JSON object representing one posted post.

 Every post has following metadata: